abdulsamad/json-to-env-generator/README.md

 ## JSON to Env Generator
 JSON to Env Generator to convert a JSON config into .env with an optional prefix and reference.
-You can paste a config object (e.g firebase config) and it will output you the environment variables and javascript reference for environment variables.
+You can paste a config object (e.g firebase config) and it will output you the environment variables and javascript reference for environment variables with both process.env or import.meta.env

 I have completely rewritten this application from scratch using Svelte.
 Svelte is a modern JavaScript framework that allows us to build powerful, reactive web applications with minimal code.